Goat Story: Reference in popular culture

-In the summer of 2023, 14 years after the film's premiere, snippets from the film began to circulate on foreign internet accounts, especially scenes featuring the character Máca, often in the form of memes.
+In the summer of 2023, 14 years after the film's premiere, snippets from the film began to circulate on foreign internet accounts, especially scenes featuring the character Katie, often in the form of memes.
 They were primarily shared on Twitter and TikTok, but also on other mainstream social networks.
-What caught the attention of internet users the most was especially the portrayal of Máca (and other women) with large breasts and buttocks, as well as the explicitness of nudity and violence.
-In an interview with The Hollywood Reporter, the film's director, Jan Tománek, stated that his intention was not to sexualize the character Máca, but to embody the Czech term “krev a mlíko” for a woman with a fuller figure, consistent with the overall exaggerated style of the film.
+What caught the attention of internet users the most was especially the portrayal of Katie (and other women) with large breasts and buttocks, as well as the explicitness of nudity and violence.
+In an interview with The Hollywood Reporter, director Tománek stated that his intention was not to sexualize the character Katie, but to embody the Czech term “krev a mlíko” for a woman with a fuller figure, consistent with the overall exaggerated style of the film.

 Sequel

 A sequel, Goat Story 2, was released in 2012.